esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

     -   Left, right, up, and down to navigate through some form controls and custom-scripted widgets

 **I found the following issues:**
-1. I get no focus when tabbing
+🚨 I get no focus when tabbing on the page.
+It seems like there is two links that are focusable (because I see a link description in bottom right corner of the browser)

 ## Useful resources
 TODO: Add more  useful links.